The truth about how men and women are different is that there isn’t that much of a difference.

-I heard the old number in a study we did in Sunday school (Men Are Like Waffles, Women Are Like Spagetti).
+I heard the old number of words that a man uses each day quoted in a study we did in Sunday school (Men Are Like Waffles, Women Are Like Spaghetti).
 Unfortunately, my husband was paying close attention that day.
-When ever things get too hectic or his day has been too long, he tells me he has used up his words for the day and crawls into a shell.
+Now, whenever things get too hectic or his day has been too long, he tells me he has used up his words for the day and crawls into a shell.

 Today, the winds of change are blowing – even if the hubby is ducking and covering.
-The local paper had an article on the front page that discussed the study of the number of words men and women use.
-I brought it up to my husband, but he conveniently wasn't paying attention today.
+Even the local paper had an article on the front page that discussed a study of the number of words men and women use and how they weren’t all that different.